marksinkovics/compressor/docs/development.md

 * Clang (Apple LLVM version 10.0.1 (clang-1001.0.46.4))
 * Xcode v10.2.1
 * C++ (c++1z)
+* Ninja
-* Boost v1.68.0 has to be installed and make it visible for CMake
+* Boost v1.71.0 has to be installed and make it visible for CMake
     * boost::dynamic_bitset, as a header only class, is used to benchmarking bit storing

 ## Compile

+### Clone

+This project manages google dependencies via submodule.
+Please clone the repository with `--recursive` flag or install submodules right after cloning `git submodule update --init`

-### Debug build
+### Debug build (with Ninja)

 1. Create a build folder (move into the project) `mkdir -p build/debug && cd build/debug`